 But when those experiences and ideas become more mainstream and less new, they lose their appeal to early adopters.

 By the time the majority start buying a product and it becomes well established, early adopters are already looking for the next innovation.
 They often drop out of products when they go mainstream.

-So you need a pipeline of products that are at different stages of the adoption model.
+So you need a pipeline of products at different stages of the adoption model.
 As a product moves into the majority stage, you push out the next one which’ll appeal more to early adopters.

-You see this with mobile phones for example.
+You see this with mobile phones, for example.
 Early adopters upgrade their phones as soon as new models come out.
 They want to be first with the newest type of phone.

 But the majority of customers hang on to their phones for a few years before upgrading.
 They’re comfortable with what’s popular now, not what’s the newest.

 Over time, most sales come from the early and late majority part of the market.